 Most guests will pack their own toothpaste and other toiletries, not knowing for certain if their host will provide those items.
 So making the extra effort to stock the bathroom with shampoo, conditioner, soap, toothpaste, Q-tips, tweezers, and fluffy towels, will make their stay feel more like a treat than a necessity.

-Stock their bed or bedroom.
+Stock their bed or guest room.

 Let them know they’re welcome to the fridge, or to relax in the living room, even if you’re asleep or doing something else.